Cybercrime Degree Tracks

 Our Master of Science in Criminal Justice and Criminology offers a concentration in cybercrime for students seeking careers or professional advancement, and for students who ultimately pursue an advanced degree in criminal justice.

-All courses in the cybercrime graduate certificate program may be applied to the online cybercrime concentration of the Master of Science in Criminal Justice and Criminology.
+Therefore, courses in the cybercrime graduate certificate program may be applied to the online cybercrime concentration of the Master of Science in Criminal Justice and Criminology.